Revision of December 14, 2020

 Article 27 - Permanent Secretariat

-A Permanent Secretariat shall be established by the Executive Committee.
-It shall be run by a secretary who may not be a Member of the Society.
+An Executive Office shall be established by the Executive Committee.
+It shall be run by an individual who may not be a Member of the Society.
 It shall be responsible for all administrative matters which are not handled by the Executive Committee or by individual members.
-The Permanent Secretariat may be entrusted, in particular, with the following tasks:
+The Executive Office may be entrusted, in particular, with the following tasks:

 |a)||Keeping the list of Members updated (membership database);|